Lendiom/docs/docs/app/communication.md

 ## Misc Information

 ### SMS Segments
 SMS messages may seem simple, but there are some complex details due to character encoding.
 We'll provide a summary here, but if you want more detailed information, you can visit [Wikipedia (click here)](https://en.wikipedia.org/wiki/SMS#Message_size).
-To see segments in action, you can use this [visual calculator (https://twiliodeved.github.io/message-segment-calculator/)](https://twiliodeved.github.io/message-segment-calculator/).
+To see segments in action, you can use this [visual calculator](https://twiliodeved.github.io/message-segment-calculator/) (https://twiliodeved.github.io/message-segment-calculator/).

-When you send an SMS message with more than 160 characters, the message gets split into smaller messages for sending.
+When a SMS message with more than 160 characters is sent, the message gets split into smaller messages for sending.
 Large messages are divided into 153-character "segments" and sent individually, then reassembled by the recipient's device.
 Each segment can have a maximum of 153 characters because a data header is included with each segment to ensure correct reassembly.